gerardllorach/gerardllorach.github.io/Fortgeschritenne/README.md

 ## Live demo
 https://gerardllorach.github.io/Fortgeschritenne/

+Hint: Drag and drop audio files (.wav and .mp3) at the bottom of the webpage to test it with your own files!

 ## Chapters
 #### [Introduction to the Web Audio API](docs/Introduction.md)
 An introduction to the Web Audio API and AudioWorklets.